 • The applied practice experience allows each student to individually demonstrate attainment of public health competencies.
 Information about the Practicum will be introduced in PUBH 6021 so students may begin planning for their practice experience.
-As a part of the content of PUBH 6022 Essentials in Public Health Practice & Leadership 2: Managing Organizations & Influencing Systems (1-credit), detailed information and an introduction to the necessary tools will be provided.
-Students are required to fulfill all requirements of the 120 hour Practicum experience to receive credit for this PUBH 6022.
+Detailed information and an introduction to the necessary tools will be provided by the department practicum staff and faculty.
+Students are required to fulfill all requirements of the 120 hour Practicum experience to receive credit for PUBH 6000.